chinamike65/hugo-tuolesi/content/book3/book3en.md

 He vowed:

-"How long is Nagarjuna Bodhisattva's lifespan, my lifespan will be as long as Nagarjuna Bodhisattva, and on the day Nagarjuna Bodhisattva passes away, I will also follow the Bodhisattva to die.
+"However long Nagarjuna Bodhisattva's lifespan is, my lifespan will be juust as long, and on the day Nagarjuna Bodhisattva passes away, I will also die."

-"I made a vow to never leave my teacher, and after I made this vow, King Lexing lived for more than a hundred years before he died.
+He made a vow to never leave my teacher, and after he made this vow, King Lexing lived for more than a hundred years before he died.

 At that time, Nagarjuna Bodhisattva took many precious classics from the Dragon Palace, spread Buddhism widely, and the Buddhadharma became more and more prosperous in the world.
-The Demon King Bo Xun was extremely uneasy and wanted to destroy the Buddhadharma, so he was reborn as Prince Guli, the son of King Lexing. , In order to gain the throne, every day expects his father to die.
+The Demon King Bo Xun was extremely uneasy and wanted to destroy the Buddhadharma, so he was reborn as Prince Guli, the son of King Lexing.
+In order to gain the throne, he waited every day for his father to die.

-However, no matter what you do, the king will not die.
+However, no matter what he did, the king would not die.

 Later, his mother said to him:

 "Your father vowed to protect Nagarjuna Bodhisattva and live as long as Nagarjuna Bodhisattva.
-If Nagarjuna Bodhisattva passed away, your father would not die.
+If Nagarjuna Bodhisattva were to pass away, your father would die.

-"The prince came to Nagarjuna Bodhisattva and said that he had unfortunately suffered from a disease that requires a human brain to heal, and asked the Bodhisattva to donate his head.
+"The prince went to Nagarjuna Bodhisattva and said that he had unfortunately suffered from a disease that requires a human brain to heal, and asked the Bodhisattva to give his head.

 313

 Nagarjuna Bodhisattva naturally understood the reason for this, but he thought:

-"The Buddha has given his body countless times in the past, and now I am in such a situation.
-In order to save all sentient beings, I should also fulfill his wish."
+"The Buddha gave his body countless times in the past, and now I am in such a situation.
+In order to save all sentient beings, I should also fulfill this request."
 So he accepted.

-So the prince swung his sword and chopped off Nagarjuna's head, but it was like cutting the air, and he couldn't hurt Nagarjuna at all.
-Nagarjuna told him, "I have completely purified the consequences of weapon damage five hundred lifetimes ago, so the weapon can't hurt me.
+So the prince swung his sword and tried to chop off Nagarjuna's head, but it was like cutting the air, and he couldn't hurt Nagarjuna at all.
+Nagarjuna told him, "I have completely purified the consequences of weapon damage five hundred lifetimes ago, so weapons cannot hurt me.

 However, when I was still an ordinary person, I once mowed auspicious grass and saw a lot of small insects in the grass.
-I mowed the grass without caring and killed a lot of insects, but the reward has not yet come out.
+I mowed the grass without caring and killed a lot of insects, but the retribution has not yet manifest.

-You gently pull on my neck with auspicious grass, and I will pass away.
+If you gently scratch my neck with auspicious grass, I will pass away."

-"When the prince heard this, he did as Nagarjuna Bodhisattva said, and cut off the bodhisattva's head with auspicious grass.
+When the prince heard this, he did as Nagarjuna Bodhisattva said, and cut off the bodhisattva's head with auspicious grass.
 Nagarjuna Bodhisattva passed away and was reborn in the Land of Ultimate Bliss.

-Prince Guli was worried that Nagarjuna Bodhisattva's body would recover again, so he threw the Bodhisattva's head a yojana away.
+Prince Guli was worried that Nagarjuna Bodhisattva's body would come back to life, so he threw the Bodhisattva's head a lonng way away.

-Since Nagarjuna Bodhisattva has gained freedom from the ground, water, fire, and wind, his body and head have turned into two large stones.
+Since Nagarjuna Bodhisattva has gained freedom from earth, water, fire, and wind, his body and head turned into two large stones.

-The amazing thing is that the distance between the two stones is shortening step by step.
+The amazing thing is that the distance between the two stones is closing step by step.
 When they are closed, Nagarjuna Bodhisattva will re-enter this body and once again promote the Mahayana Middle Way.

 314

 The strong proliferative nature of karma is so powerful.

-In the past life, Nagarjuna Bodhisattva only killed a few small insects, and because he did not repent of this small karma, it brought about such a big result.
+In past lives, Nagarjuna Bodhisattva only killed a few small insects, and because he did not repent of this small karma, it brought about such a tremendous result.

-Although he is a bodhisattva of high rank, he has passed away because of his previous karma.
+Although he is a bodhisattva of high rank, he passed away because of his previous karma.
 This is the strong multiplication of the essence of karma.

 Shows how terrible the growth of bad karma is.

 The strong proliferative nature of the mind-generating consciousness depends on the subjective consciousness.
 The karma-generating mind or motives are different, and the results are also very different.

-If you do a little thing with compassion and bodhicitta, the good retribution will be very, very large.
+If you do a little thing with compassion and bodhicitta, the reward will be very, very large.
 This is good karma.
 If you do a little thing with great anger, hatred, greed, hatred, and delusion, the retribution will be very large in the future.
 Bad karma.

 In terms of motivation, the growth of good and evil karma is the same.